Washington State Route 165: Route description

 SR 165 begins at the western boundary of Mount Rainier National Park on Mowich Lake Road, which continues east for 6 mi to a campground at Mowich Lake on the northwestern flank of Mount Rainier.
 Mowich Lake Road is open seasonally from July to October, remaining closed to vehicular traffic during the winter and spring due to weather conditions.
 The southernmost section of the highway is an unpaved gravel road—the only one to be included in Washington's state highway system.

 The highway travels northwest along Evans Creek through a section of the Mount Baker–Snoqualmie National Forest, passing several trailheads.
 At a junction with Fairfax Forest Reserve Road, which serves an alternate entrance to Mount Rainier National Park, SR 165 turns north to follow the Carbon River, which it crosses on the Fairfax Bridge, a single-lane arch bridge.
 The highway continues along the east bank of the Carbon River to Carbonado, where it passes through the east side of the town and neighboring Wilkeson.
 SR 165 continues north and intersects SR 162 east of South Prairie, turning northeast to follow the Foothills Trail.
 The highway terminates at SR 410 in southwestern Buckley.

 SR 165 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 190 vehicles near its junction with Fairfax Forest Preserve Road to a maximum of 6,900 vehicles near SR 410 in Buckley.

+In April of 2025, the section of the highway south of Carbonado was closed to vehicle traffic.

-SR-165's Faifax Bridge was the highest bridge in the state when it was built in 1921.
+SR-165's Fairfax Bridge was the highest bridge in the state when it was built in 1921.